Often times swept under the rug as a tactic that consumes too much time to be scalable.

 - Offering high quality WOW content for their website that would make their readership love their brand more.

 - Offering them a way to get new readers (more traffic) to their website.

-What I mean is, you don’t want to be “that guy” who is pitching the same blog over and over again even after being denied.
-Stop pitching them.
-Move on to another website, it is a far better use of your time.
-When there are tens of thousands of websites being started every hour, you will most likely have zero issues finding another guest posting opportunity.
+What I mean is simply this: you don’t want to be “that guy”; the one who is always pitching the same blog over and over again, even if he’s been denied half a dozen times.
+Stop pitching these posts.
+Move on to another website; it’s going to be a far better use of your time to reach out to multiple websites rather than pursuing a site that has made it clear they don’t want to accept your content.
+When there are tens of thousands of new blogging websites being started every hour, it’s unlikely that you’ll have many issues finding a good guest posting opportunity.

 Plus, if you don’t annoy the guy who denied your initial guest posting request, later on when you become a bigger authority you might be able to come back to that blog and do another pitch.
 All that new authority of yours might get you into that door – if you didn’t annoy the webmaster that is.